getgrav/grav-learn/pages/10.cookbook/03.plugin-recipes/docs.md

 #### How do I extend Twig?

-First [read the Twig docs](http://twig.sensiolabs.org/doc/advanced.html) and develop your extension.
+First, [read the Twig docs](http://twig.sensiolabs.org/doc/advanced.html) and develop your extension.
 Then look at the [TwigPCRE](https://github.com/kesslernetworks/grav-plugin-twigpcre) plugin to learn how to incorporate it into Grav.

 #### How do I interact with external APIs?